annecss/2022WeavingCompositionThesis/WorkLog.md

 -if not all three, define how i got those three, summarize them, compare and contrast first and last -need to have substantial words by thanksgiving
 -pick out a scholion for the 13th, (athena) will review with Prof. Smith next tuesday

+11/4/21
+-expand  comments on three passages and scholia
+-look at iliad passage and what shcolion has to say -why are the scholiasts commenting on these passages?
+-vocaub examples
+-pick athena scholia for 13th 14.179